Brendan Smith (ice hockey): New Jersey Devils

 Smith left the Hurricanes at the conclusion of his contract and was signed to a two-year, $2.2 million contract with the New Jersey Devils on July 13, 2022.
 He scored his first goal as a Devil a year and a half into the two-year deal, in a 6–2 victory over the Ottawa Senators on December 29, 2023, when he scored on a breakaway immediately after exiting the penalty box.

 Dallas Stars

 On July 1, 2024, Smith signed a one-year, $1 million contract with the Dallas Stars.
 In the season, Smith added a physical veteran presence to the blueline, collecting 1 goal and 6 points through 32 appearances with the Stars.

 Columbus Blue Jackets

 As a free agent from the Stars and aspiring to extend his professional career, Smith went un-signed over the summer.
-Approaching the season, Smith accepted an invitation from the Columbus Blue Jackets to attend training camp on a professional tryout on August 19, 2025.
+Approaching the season, Smith accepted an invitation from the Columbus Blue Jackets to attend training camp on a professional tryout (PTO) on August 19, 2025.
+While he did not make the team's roster out of training camp, he signed a PTO with Columbus' AHL affiliate, the Cleveland Monsters, on October 13.
+On November 24, Columbus signed Smith to a one-year contract, extending his NHL career.